If you’re about to start work on an M&A, IPO, or fundraising deal, you’re also about to come across virtual data rooms (VDRs). Lucky you!

 VDRs have international third-party security certificates and data centers that are physically secured by biometric access and monitored 24/7.
 In comparison, there has been a number of occasions where Box’s security is breached.

 Furthermore, VDRs allow you to revoke access to a document even after a user has opened that same document.
-You can also keep all files (regardless of their format) protected with passwords, personalised watermarks, and customisable NDAs.
+You can also keep all files (regardless of their format) protected with passwords, personalized watermarks, and customizable NDAs.
 With Box, you can only password protect your links.

 On Box, you can control who can edit or view a document but that’s it.
 That’s why VDRs are much more secure on global transactions when multiple parties are involved.